cyverse/openstack-ansible-host-prep/README.md

 This is confirmed working for OpenStack Newton on Ubuntu 16.04.
 Your mileage may vary if you try deploying other versions/distros.

 ## Issues/todo/questions
+- host-credentials.yml is broken in Ansible 2.2 ([bug submitted to Ansible](https://github.com/ansible/ansible-modules-core/issues/5479)).
+Workaround is to install Ansible 2.1
 - APT mirror role is broken for Ubuntu 16.04 but not needed at all (just makes the deployment faster).
 Either fix APT mirror role or rip it out as it's not strictly needed.
 - Make cinder LVM/iSCSI stuff explicitly optional if another storage back-end (e.g. Ceph) will be used
 - Why do we "copy master's private key to all hosts" in the host-credentials role?
 This seems to violate the security guideline of not spreading SSH private keys to other hosts.